•

 Aims & Scope

-Who May Submit Work to SBG
+Who May Submit Work

-The Editor-in-Chief of SBG expects students and faculty advisors/mentors to review the relevant Submission Guidelines together and to make sure the submission follows all of them.
-Doing this in advance should produce a strong, well-written submission and reduce revisions required of the author(s) after the submission is reviewed.
-The faculty advisor/mentor is also expected to send an email supporting the student’s (or students') submission to the Editor-in-Chief at jruggier@providence.edu at the same time the submission is sent to her.
+Students and faculty advisors/mentors: Review the relevant Submission Guidelines together and make sure the submission follows all of them.
+Being informed about the journal’s requirements in advance of submitting a paper should result in strong, well-written submissions and reduce revisions required of the author(s) after the submission is reviewed.

-Types of Submissions SBG Publishes
+Types of Submissions Published

 1. Articles